ttelcl/lcl-bike-app/README.md

     * "ASP.NET and web development"
     * F#
-        * You may need to dig through some options or the "individual components" section if you don't already have it.
+        * You may need to dig through some options or the "individual components" section of the VS2022 installer if you don't already have it.
     * "Data storage and processing"
         * This includes SQL Server LocalDb.
 * Some parts of the project are not exposed in that solution, but